mcsquizzy/red-team-toolbox/internal-recon/README.md

 ## Results

-Results saved to current directory and printed to stdout.
+Results saved to files in current directory and printed to stdout.

 ## Compatibility